 “Remember, your kid can borrow for college (preferably with federal student loans).
 However, you can’t borrow for retirement,” she says.

-Invest in a 529 plan
+Invest in a 529 plan.

 These schooling financial savings plans are a tremendous way to construct financial savings while reaping tax blessings.
-“They can be used for a four-yr university, graduate programs, technical faculty, or network university, and the income doesn’t challenge to federal and state profits tax,” says Molly McCormack, a Durham, N.C.-based wealth control director at TIAA.
+“They can be used for a four-year university, graduate programs, technical faculty, or network university, and the income doesn’t challenge to federal and state profits tax,” says Molly McCormack, a Durham, N.C.-based wealth control director at TIAA.

-Save the whole thing you may Amanda and Matt Ponzar of Alexandria, Virginia, had been saving for retirement because of their first 12 months of marriage.
+Save the whole thing, you may.
+Amanda and Matt Ponzar of Alexandria, Virginia, had been saving for retirement because of their first 12 months of marriage.
 “Everyone can keep a little something,” says Amanda, forty, a first-rate advertising officer at a nonprofit.
-Her husband Matt, 44, works for the Department of Defense.
+Her husband, Matt, 44, works for the Department of Defense.
 “We received advanced degrees and labored our manner up the ladder earlier than having children,” she says.

 Look for alternate approaches to pay much less tuition

-“AP [advanced placement]programs or transferrable online courses can assist your toddler in earning college credit early, dashing up the direction to commencement,” says Adrian Ridner, CEO and co-founding father of Study.Com, a website dedicated to creating education less expensive.
+“AP [advanced placement]programs or transferrable online courses can assist your toddler in earning college credit early, dashing up the direction to commencement,” says Adrian Ridner, CEO and co-founding father of Study.Com, a website dedicated to making education less expensive.

 Tell your kid to work AND observe